jrnlA simple tool to maintain a journal/diary completely in CLI!

 used tags and their frequencies, along with a calendar(or a couple of them) representing which all days you wrote the

 entries.
-Here, n is the corresponding number provided in the config.toml
+Here, n is the corresponding number provided in the config.toml file.

 If a year is passed, without any month, then the report is generated for the provided year(if not provided, then